xuxmin/NeuralTexture_gan/readme.md

 # Relighting using Neural Texture and GAN

-This project use GAN to train and relight the object.
+This project use GAN and Neural Texture to synthesis the image on new view and light condition.

 ## Pipeline